Wondering how much it costs to live in Bali? Here's the breakdown, from rent and food to transport, coworking and the extra fees nobody mentions.

 Paying for a coworking space in Bali

-A monthly membership typically runs IDR 1 to 2 million, with day passes from around IDR 100,000 to 300,000.
+A monthly membership typically costs IDR 1 to 2 million, with day passes from around IDR 100,000 to 300,000.
 For that you get reliable wifi, aircon, a chair that won’t wreck your back, call booths, and a community that makes the whole thing less lonely.
 If you’re here for a month or more and you work full-time, maybe it’s best to get a membership.
-The maths works out fast once you’re buying three coffees a day to justify a cafe table, and the productivity difference is real.
+The math works out fast once you’re buying three coffees a day to justify a cafe table, and the productivity difference is real.
 If you’re here for a week or you work light hours, day passes or cafes are plenty.

 I’ve broken down every option in our full guide to the best coworking spaces in Bali.